Estimated Quarterly Taxes for Travel Agents: A Complete Guide for 2025

 The IRS does not recommend paying your taxes by mail.
 At every turn, they warn against it.
 To make matters more complicated, they warn you not to use the address shown in the Instructions for Forms 1040 and 1040-SR. Weird and 100% counterintuitive.

+Are you a thrill-seeker?
+You want the satisfaction of dropping your taxes in the mail slot?
 The address you need to send your estimated tax payment will vary by state and by form.
-Read up here for more details on how to find the correct address for you.
+Read more details on how to find the correct address for you.

 Fun Fact: If your IRS payment exceeds $100,000,000 (did I get enough zeros in there to hit a100 million?) then you cannot pay by mail.